 advertisement

 “Stephane is a strategic and creative leader with an exceptional ability to build teams, align vision, and execute at the highest level,” says Matt Gibbons, president and founder of The MRG Group.
 “His experience, values-driven approach and deep understanding of the experience economy make him a powerful addition to our leadership team as we continue to grow our platform globally.”

-Billboard Canada 2025 Power Player Jacob Smid reflects on Lecuyer’s leadership prowess, a key skill that will elevate the team at MRG Live. “[Stephane] brings a rare combination of strategic depth, operational excellence and creative ambition, along with a genuine commitment to developing people and culture,” the managing director and COO says.
+Billboard Canada 2025 Power Player Jacob Smid reflects on Lecuyer’s leadership prowess, a key skill that will elevate the team at MRG Live. “[Stephane] brings a rare combination of strategic depth, operational excellence and creative ambition, along with a genuine commitment to developing people and culture,” the managing director says.

+advertisement